oeb25/msc-thesis/Mist/Ordering of folding trees.md

 >
 > Next, let $\rho_2$ be an element of $\T_1 \meet \T_2$, which means that $\rho_2$ must be an element of both $\T_1$ and $\T_2$, thus giving us $\cover(\rho_2) \subseteq \T_1$ and $\cover(\rho_2) \subseteq \T_2$.
 Combining these two, we get that $\cover(\rho_2) \subseteq \T_1 \cap \T_2$, which by [[Definition – Folding tree join and meet]] shows $\cover(\rho_2) \subseteq \T_1 \meet \T_2$.

-Additionally, we want some properties of the leaves of produced trees to hold, namely, if a place is a leaf in two trees, then that place will also be a leaf in the meet.
+Additionally, we want some properties of the leaves of produced trees to hold; namely, if a place is a leaf in two trees, then that place will also be a leaf in the meet.

 ![[Lemma – Meet preserves leaves]]